Yuae326/essays/README.md

 .ve-media wc:William_Merritt_Chase_-_Open_Air_Breakfast_-_Google_Art_Project.jpg

 Similarly, *The Open Air Breakfast* showcases a carefully arranged scene that blends casual relaxation with artistic arrangement.
 The painting includes Chase’s sister in a Dutch-style hat, his wife with a Chinese cap, and his sister-in-law in a hammock, alongside a Russian wolfhound.
 Chase’s Brooklyn yard, depicted with a Japanese screen and potted tropical plant, reflects his eclectic tastes and sophisticated collection.
 Through this scene, Chase integrates leisurely domestic life with cultural elements, celebrating both relaxation and artistic refinement.

+.ve-media wc:Thomas_Eakins,_American_-_Portrait_of_Dr._Samuel_D._Gross_(The_Gross_Clinic)_-_Google_Art_Project.jpg width=50% right

+This monumental painting is one of Eakins’ masterpieces, depicting Dr. Samuel D. Gross, a renowned surgeon, performing a surgery in front of medical students at Jefferson Medical College.
+The painting captures the intensity and complexity of the scene, focusing on the figure of Dr. Gross as he explains the procedure.
+Eakins’ use of light emphasizes Gross as the central figure, highlighting his intellectual prowess and the significance of medical advancements.